pharia-le/ruby-advanced-class-methods-lab-onl01-seng-ft-030220/README.md

-# Ruby Advanced Class Methods Lab
+o you have# Ruby Advanced Class Methods Lab

 ## Learning Goals